dwatteau/scummtr/FAQ.md

 scummtr -g atlantis -rw -of atlantis-japanese.txt
 ```

 The resulting `atlantis-japanese.txt` file will then use the original encoding of the game, which is, in this case, [Shift JIS](https://en.wikipedia.org/wiki/Shift_JIS).
-So, your text editor will needs proper support for this encoding.
+Because of this, your text editor will needs proper support for this encoding.

 > **Note:** the Shift JIS encoding replaces backslash characters (`\`) with yen signs (`¥`), so all SCUMM escape sequences will appear with a yen sign, instead.
 This is an inherent behavior of this encoding, and can't really be worked around.